MultiSessionCollab: Learning User Preferences with Memory to Improve Long-Term Collaboration: Real-World User Study

 \section{Real-World User Study}

 \paragraph{Setup.} To complement our main experiments, we conduct a user study with 19 participants to understand the impact of memory in more realistic collaboration settings.
-The study lasted approximately 1.5 hours per participant, and was declared exempt after being reviewed by our Institutional Review Board (IRB).
-The complete details of our study design and results are provided in Appendix \ref{appendix:user_study}.
+The study lasted approximately 1.5 hours per participant, and was declared exempt by our Institutional Review Board (IRB).
+A comprehensive description of our study design and results are provided in Appendix \ref{appendix:user_study}.

 We adopt a similar setup to \textsc{MultiSessionCollab} and design two study types: single-domain (coding only) and mixed-domain (writing, math problem-solving, and coding).
 In each study, participants complete three sequential sessions, solving one problem per session, with both a standard agent and an agent equipped with memory.
 Participants adopt a set of interaction preferences that they ensure the agents adhere to throughout the sessions.
 These preferences are parallel to those from Appendix \ref{appendix:interaction_preferences}.
 After each session, participants complete a survey where they rate the intrinsics aspects of the collaboration on a 5-point Likert scale: preference adherence, preference retention, confidence, and overall satisfaction.